BestGuide is reader supported and may earn affiliate commission. Learn More.

 Understanding costs is essential for any long-term retirement investment.
 Goldco’s fee structure includes a one-time setup fee of approximately $50 and annual maintenance and storage costs typically ranging between $180 and $225 per year.
 The company frequently runs promotions where first-year storage fees are waived for qualifying accounts.

-The most significant cost for investors is often not the annual fee but the dealer spread.
-The difference between the spot price of gold and what Goldco charges for its products.
+The most significant cost for investors is often not the annual fee but the dealer spread, which is the difference between the spot price of gold and what Goldco charges for its products.
 Because the company does not publish live pricing online, investors cannot independently verify these spreads without calling and requesting a quote.
-You can reach Goldco directly at (866) 407-5742 to request an itemized price breakdown before committing.
+Investors should request an itemized price breakdown before committing funds.

 For exclusive or commemorative coins, the spread can be substantially higher than what wholesale bullion dealers charge for standard products with equivalent gold content.
 Always request a written breakdown showing spot price, premium, and total cost per item before authorizing any purchase.